 Compared to the rest of the country, citizens of Sonyea spend much less time in their cars: on average, their commute to work is only 7.50 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-Sonyea is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Sonyea doesn't have a public transportation system that people use for their commute.

 The per capita income in Sonyea in 2022 was $1,525, which is low income relative to New York and the nation.
 This equates to an annual income of $6,100 for a family of four.
 Sonyea also has one of the higher rates of people living in poverty in the nation, with 42.11% of its population below the federal poverty line.